subhk/multi-phase-flow-solver/README.md

 # multi-phase-flow-solver
 Multi-phase flow solver.
-The code uses the finite-difference-method and volume-of-fluid method.
+The code uses the finite-difference-method and volume-of-fluid (work in progress) method.